In Him Ministries:

 Who are the remnant people of God?

-The Holman Bible Dictionary defines the word “remnant” as, “Something left over, especially the righteous people of God after divine judgment.”
+The Holman Bible Dictionary defines the word “remnant” as, “something left over, especially the righteous people of God after divine judgment.”

 And the Baker Illustrated Bible Dictionary says, “The concept of a remnant or a “remnant theology” runs throughout Scripture.
 Although appearing in a wide variety of texts and contexts, the central idea of the remnant concept or remnant theology is that in the midst of seemingly total apostasy and the consequential terrible judgment and/or destruction, God always has a small, faithful group that he delivers and works through to bring blessing.”